Hippeastrum reticulatum: Generative characteristics

+Cytology

+The chromosome count is 2n = 22.

 Taxonomy

 Hippeastrum reticulatum was one of the earliest Hippeastrums to be discovered and was introduced to Europe in 1777 by Edward Whitaker Gray from Brazil, as documented by William Aiton in his Hortus Kewensis (1789).
 It was described by Charles Louis L'Héritier de Brutelle in 1788 as one of a number of species of Amaryllis, Amaryllis reticulata, it was later recognised by Herbert in 1824 as a member of the separate South American genus Hippeastrum rather than Amaryllis which is confined to South Africa, and thus as Hippeastrum reticulatum (L'Hér.)
 Herb., Bot.
 Mag.
 51: t.
 2475 (1824).

 Subdivision

 Some sources follow Herbert (1837) in stating that there are two varieties, reticulatum and striatifolium.
 A third variety, strictum Herb., is sometimes also included.
 This division into varieties is not accepted by the World Checklist.

 Etymology

 The specific epithet reticulatum is Latin for "netted", referring to the venation of the petals.